Convex-Dev/design/docs/cad/000_principles/README.md

 ### Security First

 Convex supports high value economic transactions.
 As such, security issues should be automatically regarded as the highest priority.
-We MUST NOT release core software with known severe security defects.
+We MUST NOT release core software with known severe security defects that might place digital assets at risk.

 We SHOULD use existing, proven algorithms and cryptography wherever practical: there is no need to "reinvent the wheel" in crypto.